UCB-BioE-Genetic-Design-Automation/2026-bioe234-final-project-pks/modules/pks/README_Johanna.md

 **Input:** Whether the module is a loading module (true/false), the AT substrate name (e.g., "Malonyl-CoA"), and which reductive domains are active (e.g., "KR,DH,ER").
 Called once per module in the design.

 **Output:** A list of matching natural PKS modules from ClusterCAD, each with cluster accession, subunit name, and amino acid sequences for all domains.

+---

+## Individual Contribution Scope

+Over the course of this project, I built the four tools described above, their JSON descriptors, and a 500-line test suite (`test_tools_JGK.py`, 54 offline + 11 network tests).
+I started by integrating RetroTide and adding `resolve_smiles` as a PubChem-backed input layer, then wrote `assess_pks_feasibility` as a novel pre-screening step with seven weighted checks.
+I added `match_design_to_parts` to bridge computational designs to real ClusterCAD sequences, and later refactored it into the simpler `find_pks_module_parts` interface (scalar arguments instead of a nested dict) to fix a Gemini client crash caused by the original tool's complex input schema.
+I also contributed sections 7–10 of THEORY.md, prompt test entries in `prompts.json`, and SKILL.md updates documenting each tool and the overall pipeline workflow.
+In addition to all of these, I of course tested client_gemini.py with different PKS products (heptane, hexane, adipic acid, and others) to make sure the user-end experience worked well.